-Kim Kleman is the National Director of Report for America, managing a talented team of senior leaders of the organization.
+Kim Kleman is the Senior Vice President of Report for America, managing a talented team of senior leaders of the organization.

 As a longtime adjunct professor at the Columbia University Graduate School of Journalism, she has taught courses in investigative skills and reporting, among other things.
 She is currently writing a book with a Harvard Law School professor and behavioral economist on the best ways to attract, retain and promote women in the workplace, based on decades of company data.